VladimirYushkevich/watermark-service/README.md

 ### Description:

 Watermark-service is a Spring boot application.
 It uses in memory h2database in the persistence layer with appropriate domain model.
-Database populated on star up via corresponding **DataLoader** (and **TestDataLoader** for test profile) All Watermark requests handled asynchronously by **WatermarkController**.
-For CRUD operations with publications(book and journals) has been created **WatermarkController**.
+Database populated during start up via corresponding **DataLoader** (and **TestDataLoader** for test profile) All Watermark requests handled asynchronously by **WatermarkController**.
+For CRUD operations with publications(book and journals)
+**WatermarkController** has been created.
 Watermark processing done by mocked WatermarkClient with configured time delay via Hystrix Command.
 Currently it takes 30 sec.
 See *watermark.client.delayInMilliseconds* in **application.properties** file.